rainy-dayz/rainy-dayz/README.md

 Hi, I'm Emily!
 I'm a full stack software engineer, and when I'm not coding you can find me immersed in a book or playing with my dog!

+I embarked on my Registered Nursing journey with a passion for healthcare and a commitment to providing compassionate patient care.Building upon my nursing background, I transitioned into software development to merge my healthcare insights with technology.
+I plan to bring my newly developed skills learned at App Academy and my passion for technology to the software engineering world!

 ## Languages

 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)